zbentley/classeur-api-client/doc/tutorials/Plural Functions.md

 Calling a function with one or the other signature does not affect its internal behavior or its return types in any way.
 Callbacks that expect an array of results will still receive that array, regardless of the signature used for the function to which a callback is passed.

+If you don't need to operate on multiple things, all plural functions have a single version, named without the plural (e.g. [`getFile`](http://zbentley.github.io/classeur-api-client/versions/latest/module-classeur-api-client-ClasseurClient.html#getFile__anchor) is the singular version of [`getFiles`](http://zbentley.github.io/classeur-api-client/versions/latest/module-classeur-api-client-ClasseurClient.html#getFiles__anchor), [`getUserMetadata`](http://zbentley.github.io/classeur-api-client/versions/latest/module-classeur-api-client-ClasseurClient.html#getUsersMetadata__anchor) is the singular version of [`getUsersMetadata`](http://zbentley.github.io/classeur-api-client/versions/latest/module-classeur-api-client-ClasseurClient.html#getUserMetadata__anchor), etc.).
+The singular versions don't return arrays to their callbacks; they just return the single JSON object corresponding to the supplied ID.

 ### Examples

 [`getFolders`](http://zbentley.github.io/classeur-api-client/versions/latest/module-classeur-api-client-ClasseurClient.html#getFolders__anchor) is a plural function.
 It has two signatures: